debbdeb/NarrateAStory/README.md

 ## Technical Scope

-The system integrates semantic web, geospatial, and eye-tracking methodologies to support structured knowledge modeling and attention-based user engagement analytics.
+The system investigates semantic web, geospatial, and eye-tracking methodologies to support structured knowledge modeling and attention-based user engagement analytics.

 It is designed as a domain-extensible framework applicable beyond heritage to other areas such as education, tourism, and social attention.